Opposing false unity is fraught: a mind shadowed from its luminous roots finds it very hard to summon the desire to develop

 To understand what “kind of destruction” a Magus is dealing with means either to accept that destruction as necessary (and perhaps even to facilitate it), or to oppose it.

-Ziminiar — the “Emperor of the North” who blocks the mind’s actualizing, creative activity, “freezing” and paralyzing its living flow.
+Ziminiar is the “Emperor of the North,” blocking the realizational, creative activity of the mind, “freezing” and paralyzing its living flow.

 “Ministering” spirits, in their opposition, ensure the dynamic equilibrium of a system, yet they also hinder the integration of its component dualities.